Klaviyo supports two key types of web tracking:

 Viewed Product Tracking

-Viewed Product tracking in Klaviyo is specifically designed for ecommerce stores.
-When product page tracking is installed, a Viewed Product metric will get tracked whenever an identifiable browser views a product page on your website.
-Installation of Viewed Product tracking is different for each ecommerce platform.
+Viewed product tracking in Klaviyo is specifically designed for ecommerce stores.
+When product page tracking is installed, a Viewed Product metric will be tracked whenever an identifiable browser views a product page on your website.
+Installation of viewed product tracking is different for each ecommerce platform.
 If you are not seeing data captured from this metric, double-check that it's installed correctly.

-- Guide to add Viewed Product tracking for Shopify stores here.
+- Guide to adding viewed product tracking for Shopify

-- Guide to add Viewed Product tracking for BigCommerce stores here.
+- Guide to adding viewed product tracking for BigCommerce

 Viewed Product tracking is automatically installed during these ecommerce integrations: